LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

   print "Not Equal"
 ENDIF

 Believe it or not, they both do the same thing.
 The first one is in assembly language and the second one is something that resembles a high-level language.
 Even if you have never seen code before, it is not hard to understand what this program is doing.
 It compares two text strings, Alice and Bob, and if they are equal, prints this result to the screen, and if not, prints Not Equal.
-Of course, they are not equal, so the output here is Not Equal.

 What these two examples show is the leap that was taken to prove how easy code could be if we compare machine code and assembly code.

-In Chapter 1, Introduction to Computer Programs we saw a program that was first written in machine code and then in assembly that printed the text Hello, World to the screen.
+Earlier we saw a program that was first written in machine code and then in assembly that printed the text Hello, World to the screen.
 What would that program look like in some of the high-level languages that we use today?

 Let's look at some modern examples.